|

 satisfied that her prey had settled down enough.
 Race snickered and

-scooted closer to the glass wall, poking his head right up against it to
+scooted closer to the glass wall, poking his head right up against it

 get as good of a view as he could.